 Aside from negative health outcomes, binge drinking also increases the risk of unintentional injuries, risky sexual behavior, and being involved in violence.

 Previous studies have also shown that, during cognitive tasks, individuals who binge drink perform significantly worse.
-For example, spatial working memory and executive function have both been found to suffer.
+For example,

 To date, however, researchers have not investigated whether or not there are measurable changes in a binge drinker’s brain at rest.

 Researchers from the University of Minho in Portugal – led by Eduardo López-Caneda – set out to investigate measurable differences in the brains of binge drinkers when not carrying out tests.
 Their findings are published this week in the journal Frontiers in Behavioral Neuroscience.

 As López-Caneda explains, “A number of studies have assessed the effects of binge drinking in young adults during different tasks involving cognitive processes such as attention or working memory.
 However, there are hardly any studies assessing if the brains of binge drinkers show differences when they are at rest, and not focused on a task.”

 Students are well known for spending time socializing and partying – activities that are sometimes accompanied by alcohol in excess.
 So, the researchers recruited 80 first-year undergraduate students from a university in Spain.